126.96.36.199 Totalitarian One-Party States

 Using Max Weber’s classification of “pure types of authority”, in paragraphs 7-10 in his lecture Politics as a Vocation, one-party States might be described as having legitimacy by virtue of “legality” if most people support the system of rules which is imposed by the government and its officials.
 There are different reasons why people might accept such a system:

-- Fascist States maintain order and bring a sense of national pride.
-Benito Mussolini’s Doctrine of Fascism defined a collective will, suppressing all dissent, arguing that:
+● Fascist States maintain order and bring a sense of national pride.
+Benito Mussolini’s Doctrine of Fascism defined it as a collective will, suppressing all dissent, arguing that:

 “The Fascist conception of the State is all embracing; outside of it no human or spiritual values can exist, much less have value.
 Thus understood, Fascism, is totalitarian…”

-In a theocracy the clergy is interpreting the religious texts, with all their contradictions and ambiguities, in order to determine ‘the will of God’ in matters of government.
+In Afghanistan, another theocracy, the BBC reported on the Taliban morality police suppressing women’s rights “to serve Islam”.
+The clergy in these governments are interpreting the religious texts, with all their contradictions and ambiguities referred to earlier (184.108.40.206), in order to determine ‘the will of God’ in matters of government.
 Given that political decisions include economics and participation in world affairs, in which the religious texts don’t give direct guidance, the clergy concerned are acting as politicians as well as providing moral advice.
-The population in a theocracy is, in effect, submitting to the rule of a group of people who were not elected by the population but by a religious organisation.
+The population in a theocracy is, in effect, submitting to the rule of a group of people who were not elected.

-Leaders can be appointed by a central committee within the ruling party of a mature one-party State, so that succession can be peaceful and bad leaders can be deposed.
-The party has to be seen as working for the common good (and it would swiftly lose its legitimacy if it were seen to be corrupt or governing badly).
+Leaders can be appointed by a central committee within the ruling party of a mature one-party State, so that succession can be peaceful and unpopular leaders can be deposed.
+All of the examples quoted above had enough public support to seize power, though it is impossible to tell how many people subsequently found them unacceptable.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6312.htm.